jorgemvc/MaterialDesign/README.md

 C# Material Design/Lollipop WinForms UI
 =====================
-Today i introduce to you Google's Material Design Controls for WinForms projects rather than the default ones that come packed with .NET Framework.
+New version of Lollipop Winforms UI / Google's Material Design Controls for WinForms projects rather than the default ones that come packed with .NET Framework.

 Here is a screenshot:
 ![alt text](http://i.imgur.com/bp1Pyxh.png)